Build custom TOTP generator (Android)

 code generation

 Implement a button that generates a TOTP code.
-When triggered, it should execute the following SDK call by passing the uuid parameter obtained in Step 5:
+When triggered, it should execute the following SDK call by passing the `uuid` parameter obtained in [Step 5](#step-5-register-secret-in-auth-app):

 /**